hanzopgp/CleanCodeMemento/README.md

 - Avoid more than 3 arguments
 - Boolean should not be a function argument, it mean functions could be extracted from that function
 - If it return a value, it should not have side effects
+- If it return a boolean, it should start by is....

 ## Indenting :